 Search our stock for Larch

 Larch, Siberian, Eurpoean, Japanese.
-Whatever the genus, Larch is long overdue for a bit of TLC.
+Whatever the genus, it’s long overdue for a bit of TLC.
 This tough hard pine really helps us fill the gap that good old Pitch Pine left behind.

 It’s a fantastic surfaces finish for cladding, flooring and decking.
 It’s wholly sustainable with great supply routes from properly managed forests.